benjlis/topic-model-db/README.md

-# topic-model-schema
+# topic-model-db
-A relational database (sub)schema for storing topics models
+DDL and load scripts for topics models